 How to Help a Friend Through the Holidays

 The holidays can be a time of joy, wonder and gratitude.
 They can also be a time of high stress, sadness, and endless logistics and errands.
 Add on a child with an illness or injury and it’s enough to overwhelm anyone!
-This year, thanks to COVID, is especially challenging with additional restrictions, fears, and change.
+And now thanks COVID and intense flu seasons, it can be especially challenging with additional restrictions, fears, and change.
 That’s why it’s so important for families to have a supportive community they can rely on to lend a helping hand.

 You can help bring back the holiday cheer by facilitating traditions and enabling celebration.
-While for now it’s best to avoid in-person visits (especially for immunocompromised and other high-risk individuals), there are still plenty of ways to help.
+While your friend may prefer to avoid in-person visits (especially for immunocompromised and other high-risk individuals), there are still plenty of ways to help.

 Supporting Friends During the Holidays

 Before doing anything to help a friend through the holidays, it’s important to first ask what they need.
 That said, it’s also good to have some suggestions in mind as they may not have an answer or struggle to ask for help.
 Below are a few ideas to get you started.

 For many, food is especially important during holidays.
 But cooking can be a hassle when you have plenty already on your plate.
 Why not ask your friend about any special traditions or holiday favorites?
 They may be willing to share the family recipe so you can reproduce it at home.
 You can also try sending over something your family loves, though be careful to take any food restrictions or allergies into account.

 Not a cook?
 That’s okay – there are plenty of restaurants and caterers available for pick-up or delivery.
 You can also provide gift cards, do a grocery run, or give a subscription to one of the many meal services or food boxes available.
 And while you’re at it, don’t forget the importance of breakfast and snacks!